simo075j/CI-CD_dynamic_Firewall_ADO_Agent/README.md

 This ip range is set as a pipeline env variable which is used to open a temporary firewall rule/entry.
 This same entry is then removed again once the database deployment is completed.

 The intended use of the modules is to have them as a .yml task/stage before and after an intermediate step that e.g. deploys contained db users/roles or even a entire dacpac deployment.

+*note:* The most optimal way of solving this issue is hosting the deployment agents internally.
+But in the case that hosting such agents internally is too complex a task, then these modules can be used as a workaround.